 - The defendant had knowledge of the substance.

 It’s unfortunately common for the prosecution to add “with intent” to a simple possession charge just to put more pressure on the defendant.
+What is an intent to distribute charge?
+It means the prosecutor is alleging that a defendant possessed drugs with the intent to sell them.
 Some of the grounds prosecutors might use to enhance a sentence from simple possession to possession with intent include:

 - The presence of a significant amount of the controlled substance (that is, more than personal use, though not enough for a trafficking charge).